 Bit resolution and sampling rate are two of the most important characteristics of an analog-to-digital converter (ADC).
 With a higher bit resolution, the input signal can be digitized with a higher resolution and lower quantization noise.
 Therefore, it helps improve the overall outcome of the entire digital signal processing (DSP) workflow.
 Most ADCs are designed to have a fixed native bit resolution and sampling rate.
 However, some digital instruments, such as digital storage oscilloscopes, are used to analyze a wide variety of input signals.
 A fixed bit resolution and sampling rate input is not always the most effective way to process the data.
-In this application note, we will introduce the concept of how oversampling can effectively increase the bit resolution of an input signal, and how Moku:Go’s and Moku:Lab’s on-board signal processing schemes automatically implement this technique to improve the measurement result.
+In this application note, we will introduce the concept of how oversampling can effectively increase the bit resolution of an input signal, and how Moku:Go’s and Moku:Lab’s onboard signal processing schemes automatically implement this technique to improve the measurement result.

 In the past few decades, the semiconductor fabrication process has improved exponentially.
 The number of transistors that can fit into a certain area has increased by several orders of magnitude.
 Many signal processing devices, such as audio recording and playback instrumentation, have transitioned from the analog realm to the digital realm as the computational power of DSP chips increased in tandem with steady cost reductions.
 The DSP-based devices also have a simpler structure: the ADCs are first used to convert the signal to the digital domain.
 The DSP chip processes the signal in the digital domain, then sends the result to the digital-to-analog converters (DACs) to generate the analog output.
 While many devices are equipped with application-specific integrated circuits (ASIC) for DSP, the evolution of field-programmable gate array (FPGA) further improves the flexibility of the ADC-DSP-DAC architecture, enabling multiple DSP workflows to be implemented on the same hardware.
 Liquid Instruments’ Moku platforms utilize Xilinx’s system on a chip (SoC) and FPGA architecture to integrate up to twelve test and measurement instruments on a single device.
 With a simple click on the user interface, different instruments can be deployed within a few seconds.
 Moku platforms provide a seamless experience for a variety of workflows, from undergraduate engineering labs to government research labs and commercial engineering spaces.

 Analog to digital conversion is an essential step for high-quality measurement.
 ADCs sample a voltage signal from a device or sensor, then convert this analog signal to a digital signal with a certain number of bits.
 The bit resolution along with its sampling rate are the two of the most important characteristics of an ADC.
 With a higher number of bits, the input analog signal can be represented with a higher resolution.
 For example, given a 2 Vpp input range, an 8-bit ADC provides the minimum quantization step of 2/28≈7.81 mV.
 A 12-bit ADC provides the minimum quantization step of 2/212≈0.488 mV.
-Therefore, higher number of bits improves the measurement accuracy.
+Therefore, a higher number of bits improves the measurement accuracy.
 On the other hand, high-resolution ADCs significantly increase the DSP data throughput.
 Given a fixed performance of a DSP chip, the native bit resolution of the input is sometimes limited by the maximum sampling rate.
-Some of the processing power may be wasted when the input contains only the low frequency components, where the high sampling rate is not needed.
+Some of the processing power may be wasted when the input contains only the low-frequency components, where a high sampling rate is not needed.
 To improve the effectiveness of the DSP on Moku hardware, oversampling techniques are implemented in many Moku instruments.
-This method sacrifices a certain amount of effective sampling rate and improves the effective number of bits (ENOB), ensuring the processing power is always utilized in the most efficient way.
+This method sacrifices a certain amount of effective sampling rate and improves the effective number of bits (ENOB), ensuring the processing power is always utilized most efficiently.
 In this application note, we will introduce how oversampling can effectively increase the bit resolution of an input signal and how some of the instruments available on Moku hardware utilize the FPGA architecture to automatically implement this technique to achieve more precise measurements.

 Figure 1: Liquid Instruments’ FPGA-based Moku:Go (left) and Moku:Lab (right) test and measurement platforms